-The Companies determine recoverable amounts for the above asset groups by measuring the net selling prices or Values in use.
+The Companies determine recoverable amounts for the above

+asset groups by measuring the net selling prices or values in use.

 Net selling prices used to measure recoverable amounts reasonably reflect assessed values of fixed assets or evaluations based on real estate appraisal benchmarks.
-Values in use for the measurement of recoverable amounts are based on the present values of expected cash flows with the discount rate of 5.0%.
-In the year ended March 31, 2006, impairment losses on fixed assets were immaterial.
+Values in use for the measurement of recoverable amounts are based on the present values of expected cash flows with the discount rate of 5.0% for the years ended March 31, 2005 and 2006 and 6.0% for the year ended March 31, 2007.
+In the years ended March 31, 2006 and 2007, impairment losses on fixed assets were immaterial.